Professional painting commissions by UK marine artist

 The Finished Painting

-I shall notify you within twenty-four hours following the completion of the painting (either by email or by telephone, whichever is preferred) that the painting is ready to be viewed.
-If you are unable to view the painting in person, I shall mail or email an A4-size proof of the painting to you — and you must then make an approval of the painting based on the proof.
+I shall notify you by email within twenty-four hours following the completion of the painting that the painting is ready to be viewed.
+If you are unable to view the painting in person, I shall email a hi-resolution image of the painting to you — and you must then make an approval of the painting based on the image.
 If you decide not to accept the finished painting or decide to pull out of the commission at any point, I shall keep the commissioned painting and the deposit.

 The Final Payment

+A second invoice will be issued to you so you can make the final payment.
 The final payment shall be required in full and be given reasonable time to clear before I can professionally package and dispatch (by courier) the painting to you, or allow you to collect the painting in person, if this is preferred, and thereby grant the right of ownership to you and allow you to keep the painting.
 All other rights, including copyright, reproduction rights, publishing rights, I retain.
-A second invoice will be issued to you so you can make the final payment.
 A Certificate of Authenticity shall be provided with the painting when the painting is delivered or collected.

 It is always with the greatest appreciation and gratitude that I receive any painting commission and, as with all my commissions, it will be my standard to undertake and execute your commission with the greatest care, attention, commitment and professionalism in order to produce a painting which will provide and reward you with many years of enjoyment.